jackyspeed/aboutzhangshu/index.md

 ## Fundings

+As principal investigator

 - Research in Deep Learning and Knowledge Graph Augmented Underwater 3D Scene Perception, funded by National Natural Science Foundation of China, China.
-(As **principal investigator**)
 - Research in Deep Learning and SLAM enhanced Human-Robot Interaction for Underwater ROV Control in Virtual Reality,  funded by China Postdoctoral Science Foundation, China.

-(As **principal investigator**)
+As participant

 - Research in Underwater 3D reconstruction, funded by the National Major Scientific Instruments and Equipments Development Project of National Natural Science Foundation of China, China.
-(As participant)
 - Research in VR enhanced Human-Robot Interaction for underwater ROV, funded by the Shandong Provincial Natural Science Foundation, China.
-(As participant)
 - Research in 4D face capture, funded by the Engineering and Physical Sciences Research Council (EPSRC), UK.
-(As participant)
 - Research in Robot aided rehabilitation, funded by the EU FP7 Framework Programme, EU.
-(As participant)

 ---